OpenHV/docs/api/bleed/traits.md

 </table>

 ### UndergroundResourceRenderer
-Visualizes the state of the `ResourceLayer`.
+Visualizes the state of the `UndergroundResourceLayer`.
  Attach this to the world actor.

 Requires trait: [`UndergroundResourceLayer`](#undergroundresourcelayer).